GoogleCloudPlatform/community/tutorials/web-instrumentation/index.md

         );
       }

-The client inserts a unique ID, a timestamp of when the request was sent, and logs it.
+The client inserts a unique ID (a timestamp of when the request was sent) and logs it.
 When the response is received, the latency is computed and logged.
 The client latency is calculated using the W3C User Timing API's `performance.now()` method.
 For details on measuring browser performance, see
 [A Primer for Web Performance Timing APIs](https://w3c.github.io/perf-timing-primer/).